victorgrubio/synthetic-index-api/README.md

 A Flask app has been created to calculate the index value based on the current database data.
 It is also able to process the data from external processes and insert it into the database.

+We have used MySQL8 for the database.

+Docker and docker-compose have been used to deploy the system.

 <br>